Full Dunblane ECO Fest 2026 Programme

 Saturday 9th May, Introduction to Crochet, 11am – 4pm, £90, Central Scotland School of Craft.

-Learn to crochet the ever-popular granny square and to form larger finished pieces.
-Your new skills can be applied to projects designed to be used, repaired and enjoyed for years to come.
+Learn to crochet and make projects to be used, repaired and enjoyed for years to come.
+Schedule changes may occur.
+Check https://scottishcraftschool.com/

 Sun 10th May, Upcycled Bookbinding – Family Friendly Taster Session, 11am – 1pm, £55, Central Scotland School of Craft.